NbAiLab/notram/guides/models.md

 TRAIN_BATCH_SIZE=384
 PRETRAIN_DATA=corpus1_512
 MODEL_CLASS=bert_multi_cased
-NUM_EPOCHS=14 ##Note: Batch size needs to be reduced with a factor of roughly 7.
-To be able to train 10% at 512, we increase from 7->14 instead of 7->8
+NUM_EPOCHS=10 ##Note: Batch size needs to be reduced with a factor of roughly 7.
+Not sure if iterations or examples should be the basis.
+Choosing in between
 MAX_SEQ_LENGTH=512
 MAX_PREDICTIONS_PER_SEQ=77
 LEARNING_RATE=4e-4